briansimiyuj/doctor-appointment-app/README.md

     2. Create Profile Data component and mount it on Profile Info component
          a.
 Add profile data from the ProfileContext based on the user type
          b.
 Create a coverImage component and mount it on Profile Data component

-    #### Edit Profile Modal

-    Edit profile modal will be used to edit the user profile data.

-      1. Make a conditional rendering for the edit profile modal
-      2. Add a functionality to the edit button to change the state of the editing variable to true
-      3. Create the edit profile modal and mount it on the Profile page
-      4. Initialize the editing state to true for a moment in order to design the modal
-      5. Create a cancel button to close the modal
-      6. Create edit form component and mount it on the edit profile modal and wrap it with the `DocumentTabProvider`
-        a.
-Create a file input to upload the profile picture
-        b.
-Display the current profile picture
-        c.
-Retrieve `handleBrowseClick`, `handleDragOver` and `handleDrop` functions from File Selection hook
-          i.
-Attach these functions to the file inputs
-        d.
-Create a function to handle image change which will set the profile picture to the selected image
-        e.
-Create other input fields for the user data and display the current data
-        f.
-Style improvements for better user experience
-          i.
-Add hover effects for image uploads ii.
-Enhance button states and transitions
-          iii.
-Implement scrollable modal with sticky header iv.
-Improve form layout and spacing
-          v.
-Add visual feedback for interactive elements
-        g.
-Responsive design implementation
-          i.
-Full-width inputs on mobile, controlled width on larger screens ii.
-Optimized image sizes across breakpoints
-          iii.
-Expanded cover image height for better visual impact iv.
-Adjusted text and spacing for different screen sizes
-          v.
-Maintained hover effects across devices
-        h.
-Create useEditFormInput hook to handle all input change functions
-        i.
-Create a submit button to submit the form

-      7. Initialize the editing state back to false

     #### Add Form Input Hook